dannywillems/ocaml-js-stdlib/README.md

 This library aims to provide a binding, using *pure* OCaml type (not using JS module from js_of_ocaml for example).

-## How is this library implemented
+## How is this library implemented?

 [Gen_js_api](https://github.com/lexifi/gen_js_api) is recommended which aims to provide binding to javascript independently of the ocaml to javascript compiler.
 With gen_js_api, you only need to provide the interface (mli file) and gen_js_api executable outputs the implementation.

-## How to install and compile your project ?
+## How to install and compile your project?

 Don't forget to switch to a compiler **>= 4.03.0**.
 ```Shell